 Lost in space and weakened by the loss of Mjolnir, Thor must make his way back to Asgard in time to prevent its destruction, and somehow find the strength to defeat Hela without his trusty hammer.

 'Thor: Ragnarok' is probably the funniest of all the Marvel movies so far.
 Director Taika Watiti brings a lot of fun and color to the universe with this movie, and there are lots of cameos from his New Zealand comedy chums.
 Definitely give this movie a watch.
+Currently, you can find Thor: Ragnarok streaming on Disney Plus, and you can buy or rent the movie to watch online with Google Play & more.
+IMDB information.

 This has to be the most fun Marvel film from any of the recent 'Phases', it is highly entertaining.
 I really enjoyed that it wasn't serious yet didn't lose anything by doing so, it was just a great film that delivered.
 Here is the streaming information: